 The patent position of biotechnology and pharmaceutical companies generally is highly uncertain and involves complex legal and factual questions for which legal principles remain unresolved.
 In recent years patent rights have been the subject of significant litigation.
 As a result, the issuance, scope, validity, enforceability and commercial value of the patent rights we rely on are highly uncertain.
 Pending and future patent applications may not result in patents being issued which protect our technology or products or which effectively prevent others from commercializing competitive technologies and products.
 Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of the patents we rely on or narrow the scope of our patent protection.
 The laws of foreign countries may not protect our rights to the same extent as the laws of the United States.
 Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
-Therefore, we cannot be certain that the inventors of the key patents we have or may acquire were the first to make the inventions claimed in our licensed patents or pending patent applications, or that we were the first to file for patent protection of such inventions.
-Assuming the other requirements for patentability are met, prior to March 16, 2013, in the United States, the first to file a patent application is entitled to the patent.
+Therefore, we cannot be certain that the inventors of the key patents we have or may acquire were the first to make the inventions.
+Assuming the other requirements for patentability are met, prior to March 16, 2013, in the United States, the first to file for patent application is entitled to the patent, while outside the United States, and in the United States on or after March 16, 2013, the first to file a patent application is entitled to the patent.